 List of Cons:

-• Cost a lot of Money – Depending on the size of the website, developer costs range anywhere between a few hundred dollars, to over $5,000.
+• Cost Money – Depending on the size of the website, WordPress developers costs range anywhere between a few hundred dollars, to over $5,000.

 •May need to Rely on Developer for Updates